 It’s now or never: You’re doing incredibly well and have the chance to build something you can be proud of.
 Something that will protect your future and ensure you have a good retirement one day.

 You’ve nothing to lose: How many times have you worried about failure?
-Of course you’ll be scared of taking on staff or bigger projects, but things always work out.
-People are able to get other jobs, including you – so there is nothing to fear.
+Of course, you’ll be scared of taking on staff or bigger projects, but things always work out.
+People can get other jobs, including you – so there is nothing to fear.

 You’re not alone: One of the nicest things about employing other freelancers or taking on staff is that you are no longer alone.
-You no longer make all the decisions (to a point) and two heads are always better than one, so to speak.
+You no longer make all the decisions (to a point), and two heads are always better than one.

 You can’t risk not going for it: You might be in demand as a freelancer today, but what about tomorrow?
 Can you risk ‘staying put’?
 What if the next client doesn’t materialise because you’ve stayed small?
 Growth certainly lessens the risk of ending up with nothing.